 Charles Dickens famously describes Mr Fezziwig as wearing a Welsh Wig in ‘A Christmas Carol’, making it an excellent choice for Dickensian events.
 The Nares expedition (Erebus and Terror) also equipped its men with Welsh Wigs.

 Handknit to order in very fine wool at a tight gauge, this hat takes a while to make.
-Any shade you like, but historically they are most commonly recorded in 'hair' shades of black, brown, grey etc. Let me know your approximate headsize when ordering, these are pretty stretchy but I'll need to tweak the pattern for larger heads.
+Any shade you like, but historically they are most commonly recorded in 'hair' shades of black, brown, grey etc. A few popular choices in the options below, but very happy to make any other shade you fancy.
+Let me know your approximate headsize when ordering, these are pretty stretchy but I'll need to tweak the pattern for larger heads.